CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 Preventing Brownouts
 ^^^^^^^^^^^^^^^^^^^^

-Brownouts occur when the robot voltage dips below a threshold (for the `FRC roboRIO <https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-brownouts.html>`__, this threshold is around ~7 V).
+Brownouts occur when the robot voltage dips below a threshold (for the `FRC roboRIO <https://docs.wpilib.org/en/stable/docs/software/roborio-info/roborio-brownouts.html>`__, this threshold is around ~7 V by default).
 When the roboRIO dips below the threshold, it will disable all actuators to prevent a total robot reboot.

-Alongside stator limits, supply limits can be used for further prevent brownouts by applying a hard cap to supply voltage across the entire robot.
-If brownouts are continuous and due to increased total load across all mechanisms, supply limits are affective in this regard.
+Brownouts most commonly occur when the motor accelerates or is otherwise under high load (such as in a pushing match).
+Since stator current limits are highly effective at limiting supply current, especially at the start of acceleration, they are also highly effective at preventing brownouts in both of these scenarios.

+For a few high-inertia mechanisms, such as some flywheels, supply current limits can also be used to further prevent brownouts during long periods of acceleration or high load.
+However, if a robot is still experiencing brownouts after configuring reasonable stator current limits, the robot should be checked for some common electrical issues before considering more restrictive current limits:

+- Check the health of the battery, which can be done using a `Battery Beak <https://store.ctr-electronics.com/battery-beak/>`__ or by performing a full discharge test with a `battery analyzer <https://www.andymark.com/products/computerized-battery-analyzer>`__.
+- Make sure your battery leads are properly tightened to the battery, and the battery connector is properly crimped.
+- If using the CTRE PDP, make sure the leads going into the PDP are properly crimped and secured.
+- Check all device power connections at the PDP/PDH.
+The PDP/PDH should be clearly connected to copper and not wire insulation.

-As supply current increases, the battery voltage will decrease in a similar fashion.
+As motor supply currents increase, the battery voltage will decrease in a similar fashion.
 A simplified equation for modeling voltage sag is shown below along with a calculator.
-However, it's easier and more accurate to emperically determine supply current limits.
+However, it is easier and more accurate to emperically determine supply current limits.
 The process of emperically finding these limits is the same as in :ref:`docs/hardware-reference/talonfx/improving-performance-with-current-limits:improving battery longevity`.

 .. math::